-Once fitted with your hearing aid solution, we will provide you with advice for maintaining your devices.
-Your hearing aids are designed to be reliable, durable and easy to use, and you will be given tips for preventing problems and getting the best out of them.
+Upon being fitted with hearing aids, we will provide you with advice for acclimatising to and maintaining your devices.
+Modern hearing aids are designed to be reliable, durable and easy to use, and you will be given tips for preventing problems and getting the most out of them.

 We encourage you to attend a follow-up appointment after your hearing aid fitting to check-in on your acclimatisation and troubleshoot any issues.

 You will also be invited to attend annual review appointments to ensure your hearing levels continue to be monitored and that your hearing aids are working well and up-to-date with any changes to your hearing and device software upgrades.
 We pride ourselves on our after-care and encourage our clients to contact us whenever a hearing aid issue arises.